domci/domci.github.io/_posts/2019-05-14-immoscout-scraper.md

 ```
     > Done

-Here we crate a new URL for each page number we have found.
+Here we create a new URL for each page number we have found.
 This gives us a list of 101 pages to scrape meta-data from.
 We pass this list and the function `realty_meta_urls` to the `parallelize_function_timeout` to scrape these URLs on multiple cores.
 This gives us a DataFrame containing meta-data for all found classifieds including their IDs.
 With that we are able to scrape each detail page as follows.

 ```python